 Your proxyholder is the person you appoint and name on the proxy form to cast your votes for you.
 You can choose anyone you want to be your proxyholder.
-It does not have to be another shareholder.
+Your proxyholder does not have to be another shareholder.
 Just fill in the person's name in the blank space provided on the enclosed proxy form or complete any other valid proxy form and deliver it to Canadian Stock Transfer Company Inc. (Administrative Agent for CIBC Mellon Trust Company) within the time specified below for receipt of proxies.

-If you leave the space on the proxy form blank, either Thomas Hamilton or Bruce Aitken, both of whom are named in the form, are appointed to act as your proxyholder.
-Mr. Hamilton is the Chairman of the Board and Mr. Aitken is President and Chief Executive Officer of the Company.
+If you leave the space on the proxy form blank, either Thomas Hamilton or John Floren, both of whom are named in the form, are appointed to act as your proxyholder.
+Mr. Hamilton is the Chairman of the Board and Mr. Floren is President & Chief Executive Officer of the Company.

-For the proxy to be valid, it must be completed, dated and signed by the holder of Common Shares (or the holder's attorney as authorized in writing) and then delivered to the Company's transfer agent, CIBC Mellon Trust Company, in the envelope provided or by fax to (416) 368 2502 or toll-free in North America 1 866 781 3111 and received no later than 48 hours (excluding Saturdays, Sundays and holidays) prior to the Meeting or any adjournment thereof.
+For the proxy to be valid, it must be completed, dated and signed by the holder of Common Shares (or the holder's attorney as authorized in writing) and then delivered to the Company's transfer agent, CIBC Mellon Trust Company, in the envelope provided or by fax to 1 416 368 2502 or toll-free in North America to 1 866 781 3111 and received no later than 48 hours (excluding Saturdays, Sundays and holidays) prior to the Meeting or any adjournment or postponement thereof.